June 16, 2023

 Listen to this episode below or on your favourite platform.

-Over the last few years, the agricultural industry has undergone a significant transformation with the introduction of new technologies that have enabled growers to revolutionise the way they produce crops.
+Over the last decade, the agricultural industry has undergone a significant transformation with the introduction of new technologies that have revolutionised the way we grow crops.
+Let’s take a look at some of the most prevalent, and why they’re so important.

 What is modern farming technology?

-In today's agricultural industry, innovation has become more crucial than ever because of major challenges, such as rising supply costs, labour shortages, and shifts in consumer preferences towards sustainability practises and produce costs.
+Innovation has become more crucial than ever in agriculture.
+It helps address major challenges such as rising supply costs, labour shortages, and meeting a shifting consumer demand towards more sustainable, healthy produce.

 What is the importance of agricultural technology?

-The benefits of these new technologies are varied, including enhanced monitoring and management of natural resources like air and water quality, greater oversight over the production, processing, distribution, and storage of plants and animals, and improved efficiency.
+Agricultural technology has allowed companies to achieve greater profitability, efficiency, safety, and more sustainable practices.
+Other benefits of these new technologies are more varied, including enhanced monitoring and management of natural resources like air and water quality, and greater oversight over the production, processing, distribution, and storage of crops.

 Traditional agricultural operations' effect on climate change